Back to all posts

 Your first impression of a massage studio matters.
 When you walk in, the space should feel calm, clean, and welcoming.
 Pay attention to the details.
 Are the linens on the massage table fresh?
 Is the room free of clutter and dust?
 Does the space have a pleasant, neutral smell?
 Unpleasant odors, dirty floors, or a generally disorganized environment are all signs that the studio doesn’t maintain high standards of hygiene.
 A clean space is essential for a relaxing and safe experience, as it shows respect for both the clients and the therapeutic practice itself.

-Red Flag: Inappropriate Behavior
+Red Flag #3: Inappropriate Comments or Behavior

 A professional massage therapist is dedicated to creating a safe and comfortable environment.
 A major red flag is any therapist who ignores your feedback or violates professional boundaries.
 If you say the pressure is too much and they don’t adjust, that’s a problem.
 Your therapist should check in with you and respect your comfort levels at all times.
 Inappropriate comments or improper draping that makes you feel exposed are also serious warning signs.
 Remember, you are in control of your session.
 You have every right to speak up or end the massage if you ever feel uncomfortable.